MicrosoftDocs/power-platform/power-platform/well-architected/operational-excellence/observability.md

 #### Recommendations for analysis of data

-- **Correlate application-level and resource-level logs.** Evaluate data at both levels to optimize the detection of issues and the troubleshooting of those issues.
+**Correlate application-level and resource-level logs.** Evaluate data at both levels to optimize the detection of issues and the troubleshooting of those issues.

-- **Define clear retention times on storage for cold analysis.** We recommend this practice to enable historic analysis over a specific period.
+**Define clear retention times on storage for cold analysis.** We recommend this practice to enable historic analysis over a specific period.
 It can also help you control storage costs.
 Implement processes that ensure data is archived to cheaper storage and aggregate data for long-term trend analysis.

-- **Analyze long-term trends to predict operational issues.** Evaluate long-term data to form operational strategies and also to predict what operational issues are likely to occur, and when.
+**Analyze long-term trends to predict operational issues.** Evaluate long-term data to form operational strategies and also to predict what operational issues are likely to occur, and when.
 For example, you might note that average response times are slowly increasing over time and approaching the maximum target.

 ### Visualization

+Visualization in health monitoring is critical for understanding the state of the workload.
+Visualization can help you quickly identify issues and trends, and can also help you understand the impact of changes you make to the workload.

 #### Dashboards